-If you visit Maldives I bet you to try fishing once.
+If you visit the Maldives I bet you to try fishing once.
 It’s so much fun and excitement.
-You can catch snappers, emperors, barracuda, squirrelfish and jacks during night fishing.
+You can catch snappers, emperors, barracuda, squirrelfish, and jacks during night fishing.
 Amidst the sparkling breathtaking view, night fishing is a treat for fishing buffs.

 You can cook your catch in your hotel as well.

 It’s possible to arrange a trip to small uninhabited islands that have equal natural beauty.
-A picnic island looks more natural than resorts and you can have your own privacy as these islands are uninhabited.
-You can simply spend your day in the clear waters of these islands, swimming, snorkeling, beach games and experience a barbecue on the beach.
+A picnic island looks more natural than resort and you can have your own privacy as these islands are uninhabited.
+You can simply spend your day in the clear waters of these islands, swimming, snorkeling, beach games, and experience a barbecue on the beach.

 Surfers heading to Guraidhoo will have direct access to the iconic Kandooma Right; located in front of Holiday Inn Kandooma.
 Attracting surfers from around the world, this fun, hollow right is one of the best breaks in the Maldives.
 The peak surf season between April – October.

 Guraidhoo Guesthouse is located in front of Foxy’s left and Riptides rights.
 Those are the 2 breaks adjacent to the island.
-Foxy’s is a fast shallow left hander, only semi-consistent, while Riptides (aka Last stop) is a super fun right.
+Foxy’s is a fast shallow left-hander, only semi-consistent, while Riptides (aka Last stop) is a super fun right.
 You have to cross a 40 m channel to get there.
-Riptides are consistent and works pretty much at all tides.
+Riptides are consistent and work pretty much at all tides.
 There are occasional safari boats that show up but crowds are generally much lighter than North Malé.

 Other surf spots: